 The Diversity Roundtable also hosts a biennial Diversity Summit including a keynote speaker, lunch, small group sessions and learning sessions.
-The 2021 summit will feature Keynote Speaker Kenyetta Dotson, founder of Dotson Consulting, an organization designed to empower people, strengthen community, and improve the overall quality of life for individuals, youth, and families who are the most underserved.
+Register for the 2023 summit below.

 Greater Lafayette Commerce’s Minority Business Development (MBD) program will strive to promote and sustain the economic growth, development and self-sufficiency of minority business owners and entrepreneurs; recruit minority-owned businesses into Tippecanoe county and provide business referral services to the appropriate minority business assistance agencies.

 MBD will implement a variety of actions to promote the growth of minority businesses, such as:

 - Leveraging expert advisory from local equality and inclusion advocate, Jesse Moore.

 - Gleaning strategic direction input from MBE Greater Lafayette Commerce member focus groups and brainstorming sessions.

 - Fostering strategic partnerships between majority companies and minority-owned small businesses.

 - Working with existing organizations to develop strategies to grow the number of MBEs in Greater Lafayette Commerce’s Economic Inclusion Plan.

 - Hosting seminars and workshops throughout the year to provide professional practices knowledge share in key focus areas such as marketing, sales, business development, taxation, accounting and customer services.

 - Publishing and promoting a Minority Business Directory which helps companies meet their minority vendor usage goals.